Rainbow Health Australia suggests taking a strengths approach to supporting LGBTIQ communities through Covid-19Posted: 06/04/2020

 How can services support LGBTIQ people during this time?

-Rainbow Health Victoria acknowledges that many of the ways we usually demonstrate that we offer an inclusive service, like displaying LGBTIQ-inclusive posters or pride flags in waiting rooms or having non-gendered toilets, are not easily seen when we are providing services remotely.
+Rainbow Health Australia acknowledges that many of the ways we usually demonstrate that we offer an inclusive service, like displaying LGBTIQ-inclusive posters or pride flags in waiting rooms or having non-gendered toilets, are not easily seen when we are providing services remotely.

 - Post social media messages reassuring LGBTIQ people that your service is here to support them